xzheng42/corgi-examples/README.md

 This repository contains the R scripts to reproduce the numerical results in

 Zheng, X., Cressie, N., Clarke, D. A., McGeoch, M. A., and Zammit-Mangion, A. (2025).
 "Spatial-statistical downscaling with uncertainty quantification in biodiversity modelling".
+To appear in *Methods in Ecology and Evolution*.
 <!-- NIASRA Working Paper Series 06-24.
 URL: [https://www.uow.edu.au/niasra/publications/](https://www.uow.edu.au/niasra/publications/) -->

 ### A two-stage protocol for biodiversity inference